Ready to go

 Larger down payment means lower monthly payments

-The example assumes a home that costs $800,000 with a 30-year fixed rate mortgage.
+The example assumes a single-family home that costs $800,000 with a 30-year fixed rate mortgage.
+It also assumes the buyer has a 760 credit core with a 25% DTI ratio.

 Down payment 10% 20% 30%